Alisher94/testingProject/README.md

    docker-compose up --build
    ```

-   This command will start all the services defined in `docker-compose.yml`, including the React frontend, Spring Boot backend, and the H2 database.
+   This command will start all the services defined in `docker-compose.yml`,
+   Docker composer uncludes the React frontend, Spring Boot backend, and the H2 database.

 3. **Access the application**